yulian-titov/youtube-mass-uploader/README.md

     System.Console.WriteLine($"Upload of video '{video.VideoPath}' is  failed due to error: {result.Error}!");
 }
 ```
-#
+# Сonclusion
 I'm would be happy if YMU will make your life easier.
-Please, ping me if you have a questions or you decided to use it in your project: [yulian.titov@gmail.com](yulian.titov@gmail.com).
+Please, ping me if you have a questions, or you decided to use it in your project: [yulian.titov@gmail.com](yulian.titov@gmail.com).